AWS ElastiCache Redis¶

 ---|---|---|---|

-CPUUtilization | Percentage of CPU utilization across the entire host | % | name |
+CPUUtilization | The percentage of CPU utilization for the entire host | % | name |

 FreeableMemory | The amount of idle memory available on the host.
-This is derived from RAM reported by the operating system as free, buffers, and caches. | byte | name |
+This is derived from the RAM, buffers, and cache reported as free by the operating system. | byte | name |

-SwapUsage | The amount of swap space used on the host. | byte | name |
+SwapUsage | The amount of swap usage on the host. | byte | name |

-NetworkBytesIn | The number of bytes the host has read from the network. | byte | name |
+NetworkBytesIn | The number of bytes read from the network by the host. | byte | name |

-NetworkBytesOut | The number of bytes sent over all network interfaces by the instance. | byte | name |
+NetworkBytesOut | The number of bytes sent by the instance on all network interfaces. | byte | name |

-NetworkPacketsIn | The number of packets received over all network interfaces by the instance.
-This metric identifies the volume of incoming traffic based on packet counts per single instance. | count | name |
+NetworkPacketsIn | The number of packets received by the instance on all network interfaces.
+This metric identifies the volume of incoming traffic based on the number of packets on a single instance. | count | name |

-NetworkPacketsOut | The number of packets sent over all network interfaces by the instance.
-This metric identifies the volume of outgoing traffic based on packet counts per single instance. | count | name |
+NetworkPacketsOut | The number of packets sent by the instance on all network interfaces.
+This metric identifies the volume of outgoing traffic based on the number of packets on a single instance. | count | name |

 Redis Metrics¶